-At Westside Waldorf School, we strive to engage the mind, ignite the imagination, and strengthen the will within each student.
+At Westside Waldorf School, we strive to engage the mind, ignite the imagination, and strengthen the will of each student.

 Our curriculum and teaching methods nurture and engage each child in ways that inspire creative thinking, a sense of purpose and connectedness, and a lifelong love of learning.
 Here are some of the ways the Waldorf teaching approach treats each child as unique and inherently curious.